shrawans007/data-science-students/README.md

 ![Screenshot 2025-01-07 140032](https://github.com/user-attachments/assets/430f5c6b-ced6-4d16-8b0c-f52829b5569e)

-The p-value indicates the probability of obtaining the observed f-value if the null hypothesis (equal variances) were true.
-The sample variances are not identical since the p-value in both cases is 0.
+The p-value indicates the probability of obtaining the observed f-value if the **null hypothesis (equal variances)** were true.
+The sample variances are not identical since the **p-value in both cases is 0**.

-Next, we use a left-tailed t-test assuming unequal variances for paying and free-plan students.
+Next, we use a use the **Two-Sample t-Test** that is part of the Data Analysis ToolPak **assuming unequal variances** for paying and free-plan students

-**Paid-Plan Students**

-Calculate the mean, standard deviation, and sample size for paid-plan students: